manescul/pflanzastic/README.md

 # Pflanzastic

-Pflanzastic is a collection of trials and errors on the way of learning Elm, Go and gRPC.
+Pflanzastic is an exploratory project while learning Elm, Go, gRPC and others.

-To run Pflanzastic you need a BE (server) and some FE (client).
+To run Pflanzastic you need a BE app (server) and some sort of FE app (client).

 Check individual apps for features